-"A good faith complaint, by or in behalf of the tenant, to a governmental authority of the landord's alleged violation of dmpalth or safety law, regulation, code, or ordinance, or any law or regulation which has as its objective the regulation of premises used for dwelling purposes" This most commonly relates to when a tenant makes a complaint to code enforcement, the health department, or to Section 8 if they are in the voucher program.

-2. "Actions taken in good faith, by or in behalf of the tenant, to secure or enforce any rights under the lease or rental agreement, under section two hundred thirty-five-b of this chapter, or under any other law of the state of New York, or of its governmental subdivisions, or of the United States which has as its objective the regulation of premises used for dwelling purposes" This most commonly relates to when a tenant takes legal action by filing a claim in court against their landlord for violating their rights

-3. "The tenants' participation in the activities of a tenant's organization" This most commonly relates to when a tenant forms, joins, or participates in a tenant association or tenant group.
+- "A good faith complaint, by or in behalf of the tenant, to the landlord, landlord's agent, or a governmental authority of the landlord's alleged violation of the duty to repair, the warranty of habitability, or any health or safety law, regulation, code, or ordinance, or any law or regulation which has as its objective the regulation of premises used for dwelling purposes" This most commonly relates to when a tenant makes a complaint to their landlord, or code enforcement. - 2.
+"Actions taken in good faith, by or in behalf of the tenant, to secure or enforce any rights under the lease or rental agreement, under section two hundred thirty-five-b of this chapter, or under any other law of the state of New York, or of its governmental subdivisions, or of the United States which has as its objective the regulation of premises used for dwelling purposes" This most commonly relates to when a tenant takes legal action by filing a claim in court against their landlord for violating their rights. - 3.
+"The tenants' participation in the activities of a tenant's organization" This most commonly relates to when a tenant forms, joins, or participates in a tenant association or tenant group.

 The landlord's pursuit of eviction as a result of the tenant taking any of the above actions is prohibited, unless the landlord can establish that the eviction was filed for any other valid reasons.
-This is called a "rebuttable presumption" - meaning it is assumed that the landlord is retaliating if they serve an eviction notice upon the tenant within six months of their taking the actions specified above, unless the landlord can "rebut" or disprove this presumption by establishing and proving another valid reason for eviction.
+This is called a "rebuttable presumption" - meaning it is assumed that the landlord is retaliating if they serve an eviction notice upon the tenant within one year of their taking the actions specified above, unless the landlord can "rebut" or disprove this presumption by establishing and proving another valid reason for eviction.

-The landlord is also prohibited from making "substantial alterations" to the terms of the tenancy for any actions taken by the tenant as defined above.
+The landlord is also prohibited from making "substantial alterations" or big changes to the terms of the tenancy as revenge for any actions taken by the tenant as defined above.
 This includes (but is not limited to) refusal to renew or continue the tenancy, or refusal to renew the lease agreement or to offer a new lease.
 It should be noted that the landlord is NOT required to offer a new lease or lease renewal for a term greater than one year, even if retaliation is assumed.